LAST CHANCE FOR ANIMALS

 • After LCA’s undercover investigation into the illegal sale of whale meat at The Hump restaurant in Santa Monica, CA, Federal law enforcement officials brought charges against the owners and the chef for illegally selling the meat of an endangered animal (the Sei whale), and the restaurant shut down.

 • LCA held the largest circus demo in Los Angeles history on July 14th, 2010 at Staples Center against Ringling Brothers.
 Over 300 people advocating on behalf of the circus animals turned up to protest The Cruelest Show on Earth.
 Undercover video taken by an LCA investigator of circus elephants being beaten during training sessions was shown.
 Numerous families turned in their tickets and left the arena when shown the footage.
-Clowns handed out child appropriate literature, and, after looking at the material some families decided they would not support the cruelty.
-One family with a young boy and girl even joined the demo.
+Anti-circus literature was handed out and many families declined to attend the circus.

 • LCA takes The Dog Whisperer's Cesar Millan undercover inside a Lancaster County, CA puppy mill.
 A special episode of "The Dog Whisperer: Inside Puppy Mills" shows LCA and Cesar teaming up to rescue and rehabilitate dogs from puppy mills.